 2021-22 Academic Year

-Course outlines will be made available on or before June 2, 2021.
+Draft course outlines will be made available on or before June 2, 2021.
 Please visit your course OWL site for final course outlines.

 Examines central events and themes of modern European history, including: origins and impact of the French and industrial revolutions; Napoleonic wars; liberalism and reaction; socialism; nationalism; women's emancipation movements; imperialism, national rivalries and world wars; the Russian Revolution, Communist rule, and the collapse of the Soviet Union; Nazism; European integration.

 This course examines the history of business and capitalism from the late Middle Ages to the present day.
 Particular attention will be paid to the history of credit, banking, the stock market, the corporation, and globalization.

 2 lecture hours, 1 tutorial hour, 1.0 course

 This course examines four transformational wars in the history of the world in detail, both in lectures and in small discussion groups that will also focus on the development of foundational analytical and writing skills.
 Topics include the implications and effects of war for civilians, trade, popular culture and technology.